 - Dosing considerations for Vitamin K.

-When taken in the recommended amount each day, vitamin K is considered safe for pregnant and breast-feeding women but don't use higher amounts without the advice of your healthcare professional.
+Special Precautions & Warnings:Pregnancy and breast-feeding: When taken in the recommended amount each day, vitamin K is considered safe for pregnant and breast-feeding women.
+Don't use higher amounts without the advice of your healthcare professional.

 Report Problems to the Food and Drug Administration